-Clinical and Experimental Rheumatology is a bi-monthly journal which publishes original papers on clinical or experimental research pertinent to the rheumatic diseases; work on connective tissue diseases and other immune disorders also are within the journal's scope.
+Clinical and Experimental Rheumatology is a monthly journal which publishes original papers on clinical or experimental research pertinent to the rheumatic diseases; work on connective tissue diseases and other immune disorders also are within the journal's scope.
 Contributors may submit Editorials, Original Articles, Rapid Papers, Review Articles, Case Reports and Letters to the Editor.
 Every issue also contains a section dedicated to the area of Pediatric Rheumatology.

 Articles will be considered for publication on the condition that they are submitted solely to Clinical and Experimental Rheumatology.
 The statements and opinions expressed in the articles and communications are those of the Authors, and the Editors and publisher disclaim any responsibility or liability for these statements.